majigg/majigg/README.md

 I'm back after my old acc was unfairly hidden

-will migrate my repos over at some point
+I will migrate my repos over at some point

-discord is majig#9480, email me at <a href="mailto:majigg@protonmail.com">majigg@protonmail.com</a>
+my discord is majig#9480, email me at <a href="mailto:majigg@protonmail.com">majigg@protonmail.com</a>